Esker: Europe

-In Sweden, Uppsalaåsen stretches for 250 km and passes through Uppsala city.
+In Sweden, Uppsalaåsen stretches for 250 km and passes through Uppsala.
 The Badelundaåsen esker runs for over 300 km from Nyköping to lake Siljan.
 Pispala's Pyynikki Esker in Tampere, Finland, is on an esker between two lakes carved by glaciers.
 A similar site is Punkaharju in Finnish Lakeland.

-The village of Kemnay in Aberdeenshire, Scotland has a 5 km esker locally called the Kemb Hills.
-In Berwickshire in southeast Scotland is Bedshiel Kaims, a 3 km example which is up to 15 m high and is a legacy of an ice-stream within the Tweed Valley.
+Kemnay, Aberdeenshire, Scotland has a 5 km esker called the Kemb Hills.
+In Berwickshire in southeast Scotland is Bedshiel Kaims, a 3 km example which is up to 15 m high and is a legacy of an ice-stream within the River Tweed valley.

 North America

-Great Esker Park runs along the Back River in Weymouth, Massachusetts, and is home to the highest esker in North America (90 ft).
+Great Esker Park, containing one of the highest eskers in North America at 90 ft, runs along the Weymouth Back River in Weymouth, Massachusetts.

-There are over 1,000 eskers in the state of Michigan, primarily in the south-central Lower Peninsula.
+There are over 1,000 eskers in Michigan, primarily in the south-central Lower Peninsula.
 The longest esker in Michigan is the 22 mi Mason Esker, which stretches south-southeast from DeWitt through Lansing and Holt, before ending near Mason.

-Esker systems in the U.S. state of Maine can be traced for up to 100 mi.
+Esker systems in Maine can be traced for up to 100 mi.

-Thelon Esker is almost 800 km long, straddling the boundary between the territories of Nunavut and Northwest Territories in Canada.
+Thelon Esker is almost 800 km long, straddling the boundary between Nunavut and Northwest Territories.
 Uvayuq or Mount Pelly, in Ovayok Territorial Park, the Kitikmeot Region, Nunavut is an esker.

 Roads are sometimes built along eskers to save expense.
 Examples include the Denali Highway in Alaska, the Trans-Taiga Road in Quebec, and the "Airline" segment of Maine State Route 9 between Bangor and Calais.

-There are numerous long eskers in the Adirondack State Park in upstate New York.
+There are numerous long eskers in Adirondack Park, New York.
 The Rainbow Lake esker bisects the eponymous lake and extends discontinuously for 85 miles (c.
 137 km).
-Another long discontinuous esker extends from Mountain Pond through Keese Mill, passing between Upper St. Regis Lake and the Spectacle Ponds, and continuing to Ochre, Fish, and Lydia Ponds in the St. Regis Canoe Area.
+A long discontinuous esker extends from Mountain Pond through Keese Mill, passing between Upper St. Regis Lake and the Spectacle Ponds, and continuing to Ochre, Fish, and Lydia Ponds in the St. Regis Canoe Area.
 A 150-foot-high esker bisects the Five Ponds Wilderness Area.